sagasurvey/saga/README.md

 ### Dependencies

 All required dependencies will be installed automatically.
-There two optional dependencies that requires manual installation:
+There are two optional dependencies that require manual installation:

 1. casjobs OR sciservevr